Rogerian Therapy: A Person-Centered Therapy To Improve Relationships

 The therapist acts as a sounding board for ideas and supports the individual as they discuss their issues and come to conclusions and possible solutions independently.

-In most therapy, the healing process is often approached with a specific focus upon one or more particular issues with the belief that the client's behaviors or thought patterns need modification to help alleviate some of their problems or the perspective of such.
+In most therapy, the healing process is often approached with a specific focus on one or more particular issues with the belief that the client's behaviors or thought patterns need modification to help alleviate some of their problems or the perspective of such.

 Rogerian therapy takes a very different approach.
 Instead of being so focused on the problems or having a flawed mindset, Rogerian therapy emphasizes the positive traits within the client and encourages them as a means of overcoming difficulties they may be having.
+Rogers considered “unconditional positive regard” to be necessary for a productive therapist-client relationship.
+Positive regard means to approach the client in an empathetic, non-judgmental way.
+Today, unconditional positive regard is considered essential for developing a therapeutic relationship in most forms of psychotherapy.

-This focus upon the client can help them find the solutions to problems that work best for them, and can further boost self-confidence and self-esteem as they're provided the support to realize what they're capable of.
+This focus on the client can help them find the solutions to problems that work best for them, and can further boost self-confidence and self-esteem as they're provided the support to realize what they're capable of.

-Focusing on identifying and working towards goals
+Focusing on identifying and working toward goals

 One of the first tasks at hand in client-centered therapy is identifying the client's goals and how they might achieve those aspirations.
 Rogerian therapy redirects focus away from negative perspectives to help clients focus on the positive.